xendk/bandaid/README.md

 your changes (to a temporary branch, if you prefer), and try running bandaid-tearoff, and see if the local patch looks sane.

+### De-gitting ###

+    drush bandaid-degit [project path]

+Example:

+    drush bandaid-degit custom_module

+If you have a project that is a git checkout, this command will make a note of the origin repository and the checked out revision in the YAML file.

+### Re-gitting ###

+    drush bandaid-regit [project path]

+Example:

+    drush bandaid-regit custom_module

+Will turn a project into a git repository.
+The origin and revision is either read from the YAML file (where bandaid-degit put it), or can be supplied with the `--origin` ande `--revision` command line options.

+This is handy for pushing changes upstream or updating projects downloaded via git.

 In closing
 ----------